Celarity Blog • Updated Apr 21, 2023

 Compare the current state to the future desired state.
 Focus on the impact.
 When you outline your plan, include how these things positively impact customers, employees, and business.
 For example:

 - Improved marketing efforts can positively impact the customer experience from a consumer perspective

 - Time to pursue career development opportunities can positively impact the morale and stability of a team

 - Generating higher-quality leads can positively impact big company goals, such as increasing sales revenue

 Step 6: Know when and where to discuss this topic with decision-makers

 When and where you should bring up adding more headcount to your team is crucial and wildly depends on your company and situation.
 So, follow these tips:

 - Pay attention to timing.
 It’s best to plead your case when your company has the money, when you can identify where to save alternative dollars and spend, or when your team recently had huge accomplishments

 - Ask yourself if it’s best to broach this topic during budget planning at the beginning or the end of the fiscal year; be smart about it and base it on your company structure

-- Always schedule an in-person, one-on-one meeting with the decision makers; avoid getting ignored or shot down by email, phone
+- Always schedule an in-person, one-on-one meeting with the decision-makers; avoid getting ignored or shot down by email or phone

 If executives are hesitant to add full-time employees, you can explore other options, such as freelancers or contractors.
 The key is to show how these temporary workers can fill skill gaps, provide flexible staffing solutions, and allow for a trial period before committing to a full-time employee.
 This is also a great opportunity to show the need for more full-time staff in the future.